ISI-FLYOVER/nematus/README_arch.md

 with 6 named parameters per GRU in the code: 4 weight matrices and 2 bias vectors.

+The equations in the paper omits biases but they are shown in the named parameters above.

 ----

 The training code starts by initializing numpy arrays for all the parameter matrices, with random values.
 At this point these are actual numpy arrays with an observed shape.
 These later get fed into theano shared variables where they are harder to observe.

-The paper omits biases but they are shown above.